asterisk-icon

 One of the primary benefits of deferred compensation plans is that they allow employees to save for retirement and defer select income taxes.

-How deferred compensation works
+How does deferred compensation work?

 A deferred compensation plan allows employees to delay receiving a portion of their compensation until a future date, usually retirement.
 The employee and employer agree on the plan’s terms, which typically include how much compensation will be deferred, when it will be paid out, and any conditions or restrictions that may apply.